thibetabc/SyndicateQT/doc/init.md

-Sample init scripts and service configuration for syndicated
+Sample init scripts and service configuration for walled
 ==========================================================

 Sample scripts and configuration files for systemd, Upstart and OpenRC can be found in the contrib/init folder.

-    contrib/init/syndicated.service:    systemd service unit configuration
+    contrib/init/walled.service:    systemd service unit configuration
-    contrib/init/syndicated.openrc:     OpenRC compatible SysV style init script contrib/init/syndicated.openrcconf: OpenRC conf.d file
+    contrib/init/walled.openrc:     OpenRC compatible SysV style init script contrib/init/walled.openrcconf: OpenRC conf.d file
-    contrib/init/syndicated.conf:       Upstart service configuration file
+    contrib/init/walled.conf:       Upstart service configuration file
-    contrib/init/syndicated.init:       CentOS compatible SysV style init script
+    contrib/init/walled.init:       CentOS compatible SysV style init script

 1. Service User
 ---------------------------------

-All three startup configurations assume the existence of a "syndicate" user and group.
+All three startup configurations assume the existence of a "walle" user and group.
 They must be created before attempting to use these scripts.

 2. Configuration
 ---------------------------------

-At a bare minimum, syndicated requires that the rpcpassword setting be set when running as a daemon.
-If the configuration file does not exist or this setting is not set, syndicated will shutdown promptly after startup.
+At a bare minimum, walled requires that the rpcpassword setting be set when running as a daemon.
+If the configuration file does not exist or this setting is not set, walled will shutdown promptly after startup.

-This password does not have to be remembered or typed as it is mostly used as a fixed token that syndicated and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.
+This password does not have to be remembered or typed as it is mostly used as a fixed token that walled and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.

-If syndicated is run with "-daemon" flag, and no rpcpassword is set, it will print a randomly generated suitable password to stderr.
+If walled is run with "-daemon" flag, and no rpcpassword is set, it will print a randomly generated suitable password to stderr.
 You can also generate one from the shell yourself like this:

 bash -c 'tr -dc a-zA-Z0-9 < /dev/urandom | head -c32 && echo'

-Once you have a password in hand, set rpcpassword= in /etc/syndicate/syndicate.conf
+Once you have a password in hand, set rpcpassword= in /etc/walle/walle.conf

-For an example configuration file that describes the configuration settings, see contrib/debian/examples/syndicate.conf.
+For an example configuration file that describes the configuration settings, see contrib/debian/examples/walle.conf.

 3. Paths
 ---------------------------------

 All three configurations assume several paths that might need to be adjusted.

-Binary:              /usr/bin/syndicated
+Binary:              /usr/bin/walled
-Configuration file:  /etc/syndicate/syndicate.conf
+Configuration file:  /etc/walle/walle.conf
-Data directory:      /var/lib/syndicated
+Data directory:      /var/lib/walled
-PID file:            /var/run/syndicated/syndicated.pid (OpenRC and Upstart)
+PID file:            /var/run/walled/walled.pid (OpenRC and Upstart)
-                     /var/lib/syndicated/syndicated.pid (systemd)
+                     /var/lib/walled/walled.pid (systemd)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the syndicate user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the syndicate user and group.
-Access to syndicate-cli and other syndicated rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the walle user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the walle user and group.
+Access to walle-cli and other walled rpc clients can then be controlled by group membership.

 4. Installing Service Configuration